cosmos/cosmos-sdk/docs/core/encoding.md

 For store encoding, protobuf definitions can exist for any type and will typically have an Amino-based "intermediary" type.
-Specifically, the protobuf-based type definition is used for serialization and persistence, whereas the Amino-based type is used for business logic in the state-machine where they may converted back-n-forth.
+Specifically, the protobuf-based type definition is used for serialization and persistence, whereas the Amino-based type is used for business logic in the state-machine where they may convert back-n-forth.
 Note, the Amino-based types may slowly be phased-out in the future so developers should take note to use the protobuf message definitions where possible.